jrpespinas/jrpespinas/README.md

 ### Hi, I'm Bogs! 👋

-I am **Software Engineer** who is currently working at GCash as a Lead MLOps Engineer.
+I am **Software Engineer** who specializes in **Data-Intensive Applications**.

+I am currently working at **GCash** as a **Lead MLOps Engineer**.
 I formerly worked at Kumu, Demand Science, and Senti AI.

-I graduated **Cum Laude** with a Bachelor of Science degree in Information Technology from Ateneo de Naga University--taking courses such as Machine Learning, Human-Computer Interaction, and Web Development
+I graduated **Cum Laude** with a Bachelor of Science degree in Information Technology from Ateneo de Naga University--taking courses such as Machine Learning, Human-Computer Interaction, and Web Development.

-I am a **generalist** who takes keen interests in a broad range of disciplines in Computing Science such as algorithms, computer organization and architecture, distributed systems, machine learning engineering, and software engineering.
+I focus on a broad range of disciplines in Computing Science and Software Engineering such as Algorithms, Computer Systems, Distributed Computing, DevOps, and MLOps.

-My main career interest revolves around **back-end development of data-intensive applications**.

 ### Skills
 → **Programming Languages**: Golang, Python, TypeScript, JavaScript (Node.js)<br />